joeatbayes/interpolator/readme.md

 * Note: The make-go-all-os.bat saves executables with custom names so they can co-exist in the same directory.
 You will need to rename the proper one for the interpolate executable for the commands above to work.

-Contributing
+## Contributing

+* Please send permission to include your logo as one of the users.
+Or give us your use case so we can share it with other.
+You can [file an issue](https://github.com/joeatbayes/interpolator/issues),  contact [me on linked-in](https://www.linkedin.com/in/joe-ellsworth-68222/) or fork the repository, add the files and submit a pull request.
+* Please  [file an issue](https://github.com/joeatbayes/interpolator/issues) for Enhancements.
+I have been known to buy lunch for people who submit particularly good enhancement requests or who find interesting flaws.
+* Feel free to Fork and submit pull requests.
-* [actions](actions.md) A list of features planned under consideration & completed.
+* See: [actions](actions.md) for a list of features planned under consideration & completed.